-To provide insight into how this decision can be made easier, we’ll review four steps to determining the safety stock on a product with a high inventory turnover rate.
-Now, most companies immediately equate safety stock with Min/Max inventory.
 However, maintaining an emergency stock is a mechanism that can be used across multiple inventory strategies, whether they are Min/Max, JIT (Just in Time), or Push-Pull.
-It’s such a vital part of a company’s supply chain that not having a safety stock on products with high inventory turnover rates, is just bad business.
+It's such a vital part of a company's supply chain that not having a safety stock on products with high inventory turnover rates is just bad business.

 Safety Stock Protects Against Lost Sales Cost of Inventory

 Several companies are unaware that lost sales are a direct cost of inventory.
-It's a direct cost of managing inventory one that can be measured by lost sales, lost gross profit, lost customers and lost market share.
-In addition, companies that ignore these costs often rush parts in to meet demand when encountered with an inventory stock out.
+It's a direct cost of managing inventory, one that can be measured by lost sales, lost gross profit, lost customers, and lost market share.
+In addition, companies that ignore these costs often rush parts in to meet demand when confronted with an inventory stock out.
 Once that happens, the company's inventory costs increase due to overtime and expedited freight.
 So, what are the critical steps to determining your safety stock?

 1. Determining Variances in Replenishment Time

-It’s essential to define and track the variances within your replenishment times.
+It's essential to define and track the variances within your replenishment times.
 Your replenishment time is defined by those processes involved in having products available and ready to ship to your customers.
-Determining the variance in these times is essential because it means you must have enough inventory on-hand to cover that replenishment time.
-In essence, if you had to wait for your replenishment to kick in, you’d be left with a stock out and lost sales.
+Determining the variance in these times is essential because you must have enough inventory to cover that replenishment time.
+If you had to wait for your replenishment to kick in, you'd be left with a stock out and lost sales.

 The above outline provides some insight into what this might look like.
 First, your company needs time to develop a purchase requisition and place the order with your vendor.
-Second, your vendor needs time to process the order and prepare it for shipping.
+Second, your vendor needs time to process and prepare the order for shipping.
 Third, there is the actual transit time from their location to your facility.
 Fourth, there is a time needed by your internal processes to receive and inspect the product.
-Finally, you need time to process the shipment and repackage it – if needed.
+Finally, you need time to process the shipment and repackage it.

-Variances occur in replenishment times because each of these five steps can experience delays – people unavailable or sick, damage to shipment during transit, improper receiving, processing delays etc. Our focus is on determining the variances between the expected and actual replenishment times.
-This will give a more accurate depiction of the number of days we should retain inventory for our safety stock.
-Here’s an example of these variances based on an expected replenishment time of 6 days.
+Variances occur in replenishment times because each of these five steps can experience delays – people unavailable or sick, damage to shipment during transit, improper receiving, processing delays, etc. Our focus is on determining the variances between the expected and actual replenishment times.
+This will accurately depict how many days we should retain inventory for our safety stock.
+Here's an example of these variances based on an expected replenishment time of 6 days.

 - Total the variances and divide by the number of shipments: (5+3+5-1-2) / 5 = 10 / 5 = 2